 As a pioneer of this art style genre, Viola is among the first artists who used videography to express themselves.
 For him, the journey began in the early 1970s.
 Some of his most successful works have been developed by video, sound, flat-panel video, broadcasts and electronics – clearly, he is one of the fathers of modern digital art.
 In his video installations, Viola employs simplicity and precision, but the effect is a total takeover of the viewer’s sight and hearing.
 So relatable are his art pieces that they have been translated into various languages for the international audience.

 What happens in ‘The Raft’

-The Raft tells the story of a group of people comprised of both men and women drawn from diverse economic and ethnic backgrounds.
+The Raft tells the story of a group of people comprising both men and women drawn from diverse economic and ethnic backgrounds.
 At first, they appear calm as they wait in line, but this state of affairs is quickly shifted by a sudden flow of water.
-Since no one saw it coming, no one is prepared for it – some are knocked over by the force of the water while some try as hard as they can to support their weight and survive.
+Since no one saw it coming, no one is prepared for it – some are knocked over by the force of the water, while some try as hard as they can to support their weight and survive.
 There is water everywhere and the once nice clothes that distinguished the affluent from the poor are no longer attractive.
 With pummeled bodies and clothes, the cold starts to creep in and the group is hard hit by nature.
 The faces can tell of the anguish and desperation to survive as the limbs try to grasp at anything that could offer a lifeline.
 Did nature suddenly have mercy?
-Just as the water storm had begun, suddenly, it stops.
+Just as the water storm had begun, suddenly, it stopped.
 The aftermath is nothing short of freight, suffering and shock.

 The project was first showcased in Australia at the Australian Centre for the Moving Image (ACMI) in 2004.
 In 2010, the project was featured among others in the 21st Kaldor Public Art Project and the 2010 Melbourne International Arts Festival (MIAF).

 Video: The Raft excerpt